Phidica/sublime-fish/README.md

 The package currently supports up to fish version: **3.2**

-Note: ST3 support is capped at fish version 3.2.
+Note: ST3 support will cease in a future release.
 ST2 support is capped at fish 2.7 with a limited set of the following features.

 Features
 --------